TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

 Now we look at how to create and use a layout.
 A layout is a Fluid file in the folder :file:`Resources/Private/Layouts/`.
-It contains placeholders which should be replaced by content of the corresponding template within the layout.
-In the following example you see a use case of the ViewHelper ``<f:render section="..." />`` as placeholder.
+It contains placeholders that should be replaced by the content of the corresponding template within the layout.
+In the following example, you see a use case of the ViewHelper ``<f:render section="..." />`` as a placeholder.

 .. code-block:: html